Scotland in numbersContinue reading the main story

 If oil revenues are included in GDP figures, Scotland is shown to generate more per head of population than the UK as a whole.
 For Scotland, it is £26,424 per head compared with £22,336 per head for the UK, according to Scottish government estimates.

-If you do not include oil and gas revenues then there is little difference in the figures - GDP per head in Scotland was £20,571 in 2011 and for the UK it was £20,873.Public expenditure per person
+If you do not include oil and gas revenues then there is little difference in the figures - GDP per head in Scotland was £20,571 in 2011 and for the UK it was £20,873.Public expenditure per head

 There are wide-ranging figures on the North Sea gas and oil industry.
 UK oil revenue has ranged from £1.5bn in 1991-92 to £27bn in 2011-12.
 It is estimated that 10/20% of Scotland's tax revenue would be based on oil, whereas that figure is 1.5% in the UK.